kildar2112/4331_UCFMAP/artifacts/architecture.md

 Security
 ===
 For our own security, we have decided to buy our hosting platform as to avoid making ourselves vulnerable to malicious activity.
-At the current time we do not see any reason

 Performance
 ===